pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 **Recent Changes**:

+* Major changes incurred by:
+  * adding Interrupt Service Routines supporting up to (4) devices
+  * joining the Absolute and Relative data decodes into one structure and unifying calls that were for separate data types.
+  * general changes in the cirque_demo.ino sketch that support multiple trackpads, and comment blocks discussing SPI vs. I2C and ISR use.
+Separate READEME files will accompany the demo sketch and the CirquePinnacle library code.

 * I added a Set_Speed() method to allow better synchronization with applications that will access the data at a slower rate that could provide better Relative data or more current Absolute data.
 * I added a Button_Decode() method the break out the button names for a good column-based disaply.
 * I added Set_Config_Values() to provided a better way to apply configuration setting.
 This is my preferred method of setting up the device though the user has to do a bit more work.